mre/endler.dev/content/2019/tinysearch/index.md

 +++
-title="A Tiny, Static Search Engine using Rust and WebAssembly" date=2019-10-17
+title="A Tiny, Static, Full-Text Search Engine using Rust and WebAssembly" date=2019-10-17
 +++